LBNL-UCB-STI/SynthFirm/mode_choice/ML_and_SHAP/README.md

 # Model Estimation for Baseline MNL and Advanced MNL

+## Contact: Xiaodan Xu (XiaodanXu@lbl.gov) and Hung-Chia Yang (hcyang@lbl.gov)

-This folder contains the data and codes used to estimate the multinomial logit model results presented in Table 2 and 3 in "Teaching Freight Mode Choice Models New Tricks Using Interpretable Machine Learning Methods".
+##Overview:## This folder contains the data and codes used to estimate the multinomial logit model results presented in Table 2 and 3 in "Teaching Freight Mode Choice Models New Tricks Using Interpretable Machine Learning Methods".

 ## Data File Description